achojs/acho/README.md

 # Why

-* Very easy to use, customize and extend.
+* Easy to use, customize and extend.
 * Expressive API with chaineable methods.
 * Mininum dependencies, just focussing on one thing.
 * Compatible with AMD/CommonJS or just global object in the browser.